phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 [SSH]: https://en.wikipedia.org/wiki/Secure_Shell

+At this point, we no longer need the `trivial_assertion` test, so we can delete it.

 ## Testing the VGA Buffer

 Now that we have a working test framework, we can create a few tests for our VGA buffer implementation.
 First, we create a very simple test to verify that `println` works without panicking: